Palisades Fire: Structures destroyed

-According to Wildfire Alliance statistics, The Palisades Fire destroyed 6,837 structures, per CAL FIRE's final report on January 30, 2025.
-Earlier estimates included 1,900 structures by January 8 (Wildfire Alliance) and 3,501 by February 4 (LAFD), reflecting ongoing assessments, making it the most destructive in Los Angeles's history.
-It surpassed the Sayre Fire, the second-most destructive, which destroyed 604 structures in 2008, and the Bel Air Fire which destroyed nearly 500 houses in 1961.
-Smoke from the fire and other nearby fires caused severe air pollution in the Los Angeles area, with residents advised to wear masks in areas rated as red on the Air quality index.
+According to Wildfire Alliance statistics, the Palisades Fire destroyed 6,837 structures, per CAL FIRE's final report on January 30, 2025.
+Earlier estimates included 1,900 structures by January 8 (Wildfire Alliance) and 3,501 by February 4 (LAFD), reflecting ongoing assessments, making it one of the most destructive in Los Angeles's history after the Eaton Fire, which destroyed 9,418 structures and damaged 1,073 structures, per CAL FIRE's final report on January 30, 2025.
+Both surpassed the Sayre Fire, which destroyed 604 structures in 2008, and the Bel Air Fire which destroyed nearly 500 houses in 1961.
+Smoke from the fire and other nearby fires caused severe air pollution in the Los Angeles area, with residents advised to wear masks in areas rated as red on the air quality index.

 The fire completely destroyed much of Pacific Palisades; almost every structure in the area north of Sunset Boulevard burned to the ground.
 With the exception of the Palisades Village outdoor mall, most of the neighborhood's downtown was leveled.
 Destroyed or heavily damaged structures included the Community United Methodist Church of Pacific Palisades, Pacific Palisades Presbyterian Church, Corpus Christi Catholic Church, St. Matthew's Episcopal Parish School, Village School, and the landmarked Pacific Palisades Business Block building.
 An archive containing at least 100,000 scores by Arnold Schoenberg was destroyed; no original manuscripts were lost, however it was the main collection which owner Belmont Music rented out to musicians and orchestras.